josdem/fruitypedia/README.md

 Fruitypedia
 ----------------------------

-This project contains juice and smoothie recipes to provide alternatives to heal our body and/or boost energy using [Android](https://www.android.com/) application using [Kotlin](https://kotlinlang.org/) as language.
+This project contains juice and smoothie recipes to provide alternatives to heal our body and/or boost energy using [Android](https://www.android.com/) and [Kotlin](https://kotlinlang.org/) as language.

 ### Requirements